Demba3/-Team3-App/README.md

 **Required Must-have Stories**

-- [X] User can login as either a customer or business -[] Allows freelancers and businnesses to connect to customers -[] Search feature to check out recommendations -[]User profile
+- [X] User can login as either a customer or business
+- [] Allows freelancers and businnesses to connect to customers
+- [] Search feature to check out recommendations
+- []User profile
--[] Business owners can post advertisment
+- [] Business owners can post advertisment
--[] Buisness profile
+- [] Buisness profile

 **Optional Nice-to-have Stories**